 Washington, Nov.
-12.-Fuel Admin-On leaving the king the party visited istrator Garfield on Friday issued his order darkening all advertising "white ways" in the country before 7:45 p. m. and after 11 p. m.
-Advertising signs the Austrians and Germans by rear- burning electricity made from coal or guard actions, while the main body of coke may remain lighted only between these hours.
+12.-Fuel Administrator Garfield on Friday issued his order darkening all advertising "white ways" in the country before 7:45 p. m. and after 11 p. m.
+Advertising signs the Austrians and Germans by rear- burning electricity made from coal or coke may remain lighted only between